Antony-AXS/indicator.nvim/README.md

 ## ⇁ Installation
 * neovim 0.10 + required
+* make sure a nerdfont is added in your terminal emulator, if not download from : https://www.nerdfonts.com/
 * install using your favorite plugin manager (lazy.nvim in this example)
 * keymap examples are also added in config, Feel free to change the keymaps to suit your own comfort.
 ```lua